deksaa/Rent-A-Car-Management-System/README.md

 # Rent-A-Car-Management-System
-A basic project with C# & SQL SERVER
+A basic project written in C# & SQL SERVER